 We encourage you to work closely with us so that we can recommend the most appropriate services for your organisation.
 Our advice is informed by regular feedback from students, internal departments and recruiters.
 We understand what works best on campus including the intricate factors that make a successful campaign.
 Through understanding your business, we are able to offer you an individual service, which will optimise your recruitment success at Warwick.

 The new Warwick Summer Internships (WSI) programme brings together UK-based small and medium sized enterprises (SMEs), charities and Warwick undergraduates (including finalists) with the opportunity to benefit from the many advantages afforded by a high-quality summer internship.

-WSI offers 6 weeks of full funding towards internships starting week commencing 25 June 2018 for UK and EU students, and 2 July for international students.
+WSI offers 6 weeks of full funding towards internships starting the end of June for UK and EU students, and the beginning of July for international students.